-Soffits that are to be covered with Aluminum or Vinyl shall first be sheathed with 7/16" OSB, 1⁄2" plywood, dimensional lumber or approved alternate connected to framing designed to resist ASCE 7-10 components and cladding pressures on adjacent walls.
+Soffits that are to be covered with Aluminum or Vinyl shall first be sheathed with 7/16" OSB, 1⁄2" plywood, dimensional lumber or approved alternate connected to framing designed to resist ASCE 7-16 components and cladding pressures on adjacent walls.
 The sheathing may be installed with a continuous vent gap up to 3 inches wide.
+Other methods, certified and sealed by an Alabama Licensed Professional Engineer, may be acceptable subject to the prior approval of the Inspection Services Director.